mikejlong60/functional-programming-book/README.md

 				   1. Every recursive function can be written non-recursively as a loop.
 We will go back and forth in some exercises.
 				   1. What is great about recursion?
 					   1. It's beautiful, like a Chambered Nautilus or an M.C Escher painting or counterpoint in the music of Bach.
-					   1. Its more composable.
+					   1. Its composable.
 A recursive function can be composed with other functions.
 Try doing that with a loop.
+						   1. Notes for Mike.
+Show example of function composition using functions that are recursive.
+Show that they can be composed
 				   1. What's bad about recursion?
 					   1. It can't operate in constant stack space without tail recursion.
 Golang does not support tail-recursion.
 					   1. Some recursive functions are not tail recursive like foldRight on a List.
 But you can do a clever trick to make foldRight tail recursive.
 				   1. What is tail recursion?
 					   1. A function is tail recursive when the recursive call is the last thing in the function.
 In that case the compiler can optimize it as a loop and does not need to keep the stack frame around, the parameters to the function contain all necessary state to execute the function call.

+				   1. Exercises:
+					   1. Implement factorial from  https://github.com/mikejlong60/functional-programming-book/blob/master/src/main/scala/exercises/Recursion.scala using a loop.
+I don't want you to use loops in FP code but you need to begin building an understanding of how loops and recursion are related.
+					   1. Note the technique of using an inner function from the previous exercise.
+Use that technique to implement a function that returns a given Fibonacci number.
+See the preceding file for that function's signature.
 		1. Week 4 - Building an understanding of polymorphic functions
 		1. Week 5 - 1st class functions
 		1. Week 6 - laziness